Populism in Canada: Union Nationale

 Union Nationale was founded in the aftermath of the 1935 Quebec general election, when the newly founded Action libérale nationale under former Quebec liberal Paul Gouin and Conservative Party of Quebec under Maurice Duplessis failed to diminish the majority government of the Liberal Party of Quebec under Louis-Alexandre Taschereau.
 Gouin and Duplessis formally merged their parties on 20 June 1936 to form Union Nationale (national union) with Duplessis as their leader.
 Duplessis built Union Nationale as a nationalist, right-wing populist party with stanch opposition to communism and strict adherence to Clerico-nationalism, economic liberalism and Quebec nationalism.

 Under Duplessis' leadership Union Nationale won their first term in 1936 after Taschereau resigned in scandal and was replaced by Adélard Godbout.
-Despite losing in a rematch to Godbout's liberals in 1939, Duplessis would go on to regain a full majority from Godbout in 1944 and continue to serve his second run a premier of Quebec until he died in office on September 7, 1959.
+Despite losing in a rematch to Godbout's Quebec Liberal Party in 1939, Duplessis would go on to regain a full majority from Godbout in 1944 and continue to serve his second run a premier of Quebec until he died in office on September 7, 1959.
 Union Nationale would be defeated in the subsequent the 1960 Quebec general election which saw the liberals regain power under Jean Lesage and bring the Quiet Revolution into full swing.
-Despite regaining a majority in the 1966 Quebec general election under Daniel Johnson Sr., the quickly changing Quebec under the Quiet Revolution soon saw the decline of Union Nationale which lost the 1970 Quebec general election after Johnson died of a heart attack in office.
+Despite regaining a majority in the 1966 Quebec general election under Daniel Johnson Sr., the quickly-changing Quebec under the Quiet Revolution soon saw the decline of Union Nationale; the party lost the 1970 Quebec general election after Johnson died of a heart attack in office.
 Union Nationale would continue their electoral decline and formally dissolved on 19 June 1989.

 Social Credit (Socred)

 The Social Credit populist political parties won provincial elections in two provincesthe 1935 Alberta general election under William Aberhart and the 1952 British Columbia general election under W.A.C.
-Bennett At the federal level Social Credit and its breakaway Quebec wing (Ralliement des créditistes du Canada) were represented in Parliament until 1980.
+Bennett..
+At the federal level Social Credit and its breakaway Quebec wing (Ralliement des créditistes du Canada) were represented in Parliament until 1980.

 In 1933, William Aberhart, also known as Bible Bill, formed the Social Credit Party of Alberta (nicknamed the Socreds).
 Social Credit governed the province continuously from 1935 until the 1971 election, when the party lost to Peter Lougheed's Progressive Conservatives.
 The party initially promoted the principles of social credit economics alongside a right-wing populist agenda and the party governed Alberta from 1935 to 1971.
 By the late 1930s with social credit financial reforms being unable to be carried out at the provincial level, Aberhart refocused the Alberta Social Credit party to attacking social welfare programs and state socialism.
 Ernest Manning took over the Alberta Social Credit party and office of Premier of Alberta from Aberhart and led the Alberta Social Credit party along a right-wing populist agenda that criticized both the social welfare programs and centralizing tendencies of the federal government of Canada.